Specifying nonlocality of a pure bipartite state and analytical relations between measures for bipartite nonlocality and entanglement: Conclusion

 In the present article, based on the local quasi hidden variable (LqHV) formalism developed in \cite{e.r.loubenets2,e.r.loubenets2-1,e.r.loubenets6}, we find a new upper bound (\ref{28}) (Theorem 2) on the maximal violation $\mathrm{\Upsilon}_{S_{1}\times S_{2}}^{(|\psi\rangle\langle\psi|)}$ of all $S_{1}\times S_{2}$-setting Bell inequalities by a pure bipartite state $|\psi\rangle\langle\psi|,$ possibly infinite-dimensional.
 This upper bound is expressed in terms of the Schmidt coefficients of this state and numbers $S_{1}$, $S_{2}$ of measurement settings at each of two sites and implies (Corollary 1) that the maximal violation $\mathrm{\Upsilon}_{|\psi \rangle\langle\psi|}$ of all Bell inequalities by a pure bipartite state $|\psi\rangle\langle\psi|$ cannot exceed the value $\left( 2\left( \sum _{k}\sqrt{\lambda_{k}(\psi)}\right) ^{2}-1\right) $.

-Based on the new results of Theorem 2, we further find for "negativity" and "concurrence" of a bipartite state, the new lower bounds (Proposition 1 and Theorem 3) expressed via the maximal violation by this state of all Bell inequalities.
-To our knowledge, no any analytical relation between measures for nonlocality and entanglement has been reported in the literature though specifically such relations for a general bipartite state are important for finding the minimal amount of entanglement via the collected experimental data on Bell violation -- the goal of the device independent entanglement certification and quantification, discussed in \cite{1,2,3}.
+Based on the new results of Theorem 2, we further find for "negativity" and "concurrence" of a general bipartite state, pure or mixed, the new lower bounds (Proposition 1 and Theorem 3) expressed via the maximal violation by this state of all Bell inequalities.
+To our knowledge, no any general analytical relations between measures for bipartite nonlocality and entanglement have been reported in the literature, though, for a general bipartite state, such relations as the analytical bounds (\ref{51_1}) and (\ref{51}) are specifically important for finding the minimal amount of entanglement via the collected experimental data on Bell violation -- the goals of the semi-device-independent scenario and the device-independent scenario for the entanglement certification and quantification \cite{000,1,2,3}.

 As an example, we specify (Proposition 2) the upper bound on the maximal violation of general Bell inequalities by bipartite entangled coherent states (\ref{55}) intensively discussed last years in the literature in view of their experimental implementations \cite{m.namkung}.